HEP-KBFI/fgamma/README.md

 		  --seed=SEED            set the seed for the random generators; if this is not specified, time(0) is used)
 		  --tracks               store tracks in tracks.txt
+	  -v, --vis                  open the GUI instead of running the simulation

 	 Options for tweaking the physics:
 	  -p, --pressure=P           set the multiplier for the pressure